Alden F. Hays Photographs, 1946 (P0211)

 James Raymond Browne Papers, 1919-1966 (C3479)

-Manuscript by an American lawyer who lived in the Orient.
+Manuscript by an American lawyer who lived in Asia.
 Correspondence pertaining to Browne's estate.
 Articles written by Browne's brother-in-law, Henry Kinyon.

 3 original photos of log cabin that was the birthplace of Andrew Taylor Still, one of which shows a nearby amphitheater.
 2 photos of American School of Osteopathy, established in 1892 by Andrew Taylor Still.
 One photo of the Churchill-Truman visit to Westminster College.